telerik/blazor-docs/components/notification/overview.md

 ## Styling and Appearance

-You can customize the styling and the appearance of the Notification.
-[Read the Appearance article for more information...]({%slug notification-appearance%})
+You can [customize the styling and the appearance of the Notification]({%slug notification-appearance%}).
+For example, select the animation type or choose a suitable background color.

 ## Notification Parameters